Chevy Chase Divorce Lawyer

 Maryland Divorce Attorneys Helping People Protect Their Rights

 Divorce is a life-changing, multifaceted process that affects nearly all aspects of a family’s life.
 Petrelli Previtera is the premier divorce law firm, serving clients in Maryland and the Washington, D.C. area.
-Our attorneys are well versed both in divorce litigation and in negotiating agreements outside of court.
+A Chevy Chase Divorce Lawyer with our firm will be well versed both in divorce litigation and in negotiating agreements outside of court.
 Whether your divorce is contested or uncontested, our firm can identify the right strategy for the best outcome possible.

 Chevy Chase, MD Office